Yandex Cloud

 GROUP BY date

-If the size of each search record is 1KB, the size of 100000 records will be 100 MB.
-This means that we need to scan all the 100 MB of data to count the number of search queries for conditioners.
+If the size per search record is 1KB, 100,000 records will take up 100 MB of space.
+This means we need to scan all 100 MB of data to calculate the number of search queries for conditioners.

 Streaming analysis